KohaILS/koha-manual-zh-cn/source/administration.rst

 |image171|

-Transfer limits are set based on the collections codes you have applied via the :ref:`Authorized value <authorized-values-label>` administration area.
+Transfer limits are set based on the collections codes you have applied via the :ref:`Authorized values <authorized-values-label>` administration area.

 |image172|